-You can order USDA Prime grade meat if you wish, and it's a real treat, but bring a wheelbarrow full of cash.
+You can order USDA Prime grade meat if you wish when preparing to cook a perfect prime rib, and it’s a real treat, but bring a wheelbarrow full of cash.
 USDA Choice is going to make you a pretty darn good dinner because the longissimus is tender and juicy on all but the oldest, crankiest bulls.
 If it is not labeled USDA Choice, look for Certified Angus Beef (CAB).
 CAB farmers promise that, in order to qualify for the label, of the three levels of USDA Choice, their meat has been graded at least among the upper two levels.

 Or ask your butcher for the best looking, most marbled roast in the house.
 This is one of those moments when knowing your butcher’s name comes in handy.
 And hopefully the scent of that half slab of ribs you brought her for lunch last month is still on her fingers.
 Click here to learn more about the different grades of beef.

-A typical prime rib weighs about two pounds per bone with the bone on, depending on the size and age of the steer, and in recent years that weight is going up.
+A typical prime rib weighs about 2 to 3 pounds per bone with the bone on, depending on the size and age of the steer and how much fat is left on.
+In recent years that weight is going up.
 Allowing for fat and bone waste and 20% shrinkage, you should buy 1 pound per person, or 1 bone width for two people.
 That will be more than enough and you might have leftovers for killer roast beef sandwiches.

 Prime rib is not something most butchers keep in stock.
 Order a fresh roast, not a frozen roast, well in advance and take delivery about two to three days before you plan to serve it.
 I like to get bone in, although this means I am paying the same price for bone as for meat, but a bone in roast should be cheaper per pound.
 A bone-in rib roast is often called a “standing rib roast” because the curved back ribs make a great stand for roasting the meat.
 Make sure the chine, which is where the ribs connect to the spine, is cut through or removed.
 If you request 28 day wet aged, you’ll pay more, but it will be a bit more tender.
 Just a bit, and this is already a tender cut.
 Dry aged is something else altogether.
 The flavor is not for everyone.

 Here is my typical order for Christmas dinner.
-One beef rib roast, bone in, chine removed, USDA top choice (or USDA prime), 7 bones (for 10 adults and 5 kids), never frozen, 28 day wet aged (but I will take unaged), for pickup on the morning of 12/23.
+One beef rib roast, bone in, chine removed, USDA top choice or USDA prime, 7 bones (for 10 adults and 5 kids), never frozen, 28 day wet aged (but I will take it unaged), for pickup on the morning of 12/23.

 Strip loin, short loin, tenderloin, and other noteworthy roasts

-While the prime rib is the gold standard, there are other superb roasts for the budget minded.
+While the cooking the perfect prime rib is the gold standard, there are other superb roasts for the budget minded.
 For a list of most of them, go to my article on the different cuts of beef.
 Here are some of my favorites.